adithirgis/adithirgis/README.md

 As part of R Ladies Asia we proposed an incubator at useR!
 2021 about Strategies to build a strong AsiaR community where we have featured useR! from Asia.
 Please participate to show your support and spread the word!

 I love #rstats, #python, #environment, slides with emojis, #wildlife, burgers, slender lorises and I believe in converting(SpatialData_To_Information).
-I am a huge fan of [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html) and of course [rayshader.](https://cran.r-project.org/web/packages/rayshader/index.html)
+I am a huge fan of C++ and R and of course [rayshader.](https://cran.r-project.org/web/packages/rayshader/index.html)

 - 🔭 I’m currently working on Mobile Monitoring of Air Quality in Bangalore.
 - 🌱 I’m constantly learning to automate and code effectively.
 And have developed interest in MongoDB, DevOps.